Nitwel/Immersive-Home/README.md

 ## Fundamentals

-Communication with the Smart Home Environment is done using the `HomeAdapters` global.
+Communication with the Smart Home Environment is done using the `HomeApi` global.
 Each environment is made up of devices and entities.
 A device is a collection of different entities and entities can represent many different things in a smart home.
 For example, the entity of name `lights.smart_lamp_1` would control the kitchen lamps while `state.smart_lamp_1_temp` would show the current temperature of the lamp.